About Society for Promoting Christian Knowledge (SPCK)

 Elected 2017

 After graduating in metallurgy from Newcastle University, Paul became a chartered accountant, a career which saw him take on finance roles in the airfreight sector, responsible for and travelling to sectors in North America, South Africa, Scandinavia and the Middle East.
-Paul’s international experience made him ideally placed to turn his skills to the third sector; posts at the Red Cross and the Refugee Council preceded him joining the National Church Institutions until his retirement in 2017 where he worked with the Archbishops’ Council, the Church Commissioners and the Church of England Pensions Board.
+Paul’s international experience made him ideally placed to turn his skills to the third sector; posts at the Red Cross and the Refugee Council preceded a role at the National Church Institutions, where, until his retirement in 2017, he worked with the Archbishops’ Council, the Church Commissioners and the Church of England Pensions Board.
 He is married to Jean and has two children and four grandchildren.
 He has recently become engrossed in astronomy.

 |